How to change the Racor R24T primary fuel filter

 - Carefully carry your filter filled with fuel over to the unit and screw it on.
 Hand tight is all that is necessary.

-- Did you close the vent plug on top of the Racor unit?
+- IF you opened the vent plug on top of the Racor unit, (no need because you didn't drain the bowl, right?) make sure you close it!

 How to change the secondary fuel filter (the one on the engine)

-How to bleed the fuel system after changing the Racor primary filter
+How to bleed the fuel system after changing the fuel filters

 - Open the fuel tank valve.